Via Dolorosa, the path covered with tears

 He was in pain and agony because the wooden cross was very heavy.
 It is believed that one small hollow in the wall was the imprint of Jesus’s hand when he stopped to rest for a while.

-Once it was the small church for the first Franciscans when they arrived in Jerusalem in the 13th century.
+Once, it was a small church for the first Franciscans when they arrived in Jerusalem in the 13th century.
 But today’s chapel is from 1895.
 This station is also marked by the Jerusalem Cross.

 Via Dolorosa V Station, The Chapel of Simon of Cyrene